Q42/template-ios/README.md

   - High contrast support
 - Use `accessibilityRepresentation` on custom controls to make them accessible.

-### Localization
+### Localisation

-String catalogs are used to localize the project.
+String catalogues are used to localise the project.
 The default languages supported are English and Dutch.

 ### Async code